-Hospitality businesses have been pushed to their limits this year and with the second national lockdown looming, there is obviously growing concern about what that will mean for the UK’s third-largest employer and the thousands of business owners and team members affected.
+Hospitality businesses have been pushed to their limits over the last year and as we enter another national lockdown, there is obviously growing concern about what that will mean for the UK’s third-largest employer and the thousands of business owners and team members affected.

-What we did see during the last lockdown was an amazing sense of resourcefulness, resilience, and support within the sector.
+What we did see last year was an amazing sense of resourcefulness, resilience, and support within the sector.
 This time we are better prepared and more informed to support operators and their teams in maximising this time and emerge from this lockdown in a strong position to face to the future.
-Read on to find out what happened last time and what you can do to support your teams and the sector through the second lockdown.
+Read on to find out what happened last time and what you can do to support your teams and the sector through the another lockdown.

 Maximising your operation

 During the first lockdown operators quickly had to find ways to adapt their operations with many entering the food delivery space for the first time in a bid to diversify revenue streams and keep operating during periods of enforced closure.
 And there’s actually never been a better time to join the market, as online food delivery was already seeing an increase in popularity before the pandemic, with market value increasing from £8.1b to £8.5b between 2018 and 2019.
 And the market was expected to continue to grow, with a projected growth rate of 6.5% in 2020, but the changes in the marketplace this year are likely to accelerate this growth.

 According to Deliveroo, over 11,000 new restaurant partners have joined the platform since March, and they have doubled the number of delivery riders to meet consumer demand.